Introduction

 Use the Accessibility Checker

-Please refer to the How to write a Good Alternative Text above to learn more about writing accessible alt text.
+- Please refer to the How to Write Effective Alternative Text above to learn more about writing accessible alt text.

 - Type a short, meaningful description of the image in the text box or use AI to generate the alt text, however double check to ensure it is accurate.

-Please, it is paramount to note that even though we can use the AI feature to generate alt text, there is the need to verify the text thoroughly as they are not always accurate.
+It is paramount to note that we still need to verify AI-generated alt text thoroughly as they are not always accurate.

 Creating Alt Text for QR Codes